tiny-dnn/tiny-dnn/README.md

     - 98.8% accuracy on MNIST in 13 minutes training (@Core i7-3520M)
 - portable & header-only
     - Run anywhere as long as you have a compiler which supports C++11
-    - Just include tiny_cnn.h and write your model in C++.
+    - Just include tiny_dnn.h and write your model in C++.
 There is nothing to install.
 - easy to integrate with real applications
     - no output to stdout/stderr
     - a constant throughput (simple parallelization model, no garbage collection)